 With an unprecedented number of new investigational agents and companies in immuno-oncology (IO), it has been difficult to track and understand the current IO agents in clinical development and the clinical trials testing these agents.
 The Clinical Accelerator team presents an unbiased, neutral, scientifically curated, and timely updated analysis based on information collected from numerous trusted and publicly available sources.

-A global landscape of cancer cell therapies.
-753 cancer cell therapies are included in the interactive dashboard.
-The top graph serves as the filter to curate the following two graphs and one table.
+A global pipeline of cancer cell therapies.
+1,011 cancer cell therapies in the current pipeline of 2019, compared to 753 therapies in 2018, are included in the interactive dashboard.
+The top graph serves as the filter to curate the following two graphs.
 Seven different classes of cell therapies are defined based on their mechanism of actions.
 More details and other analyses can be found in the Nature Reviews Drug Discovery article